 It’s kak, but it’s a fact: desperate buyers have been sold fake tickets in the past.
 So, if you are lkooking for a ticket, or don’t have anyone to sell your ticket to, use STEP; it’s 100% secure.

 If you meet someone who wants your ticket, and you’re looking for a secure transaction, use Ticketpony.

 You need two things on arrival: a ticket with your name on it, and photo ID (SA ID book / driver’s licence, or passport if not an SA citizen).

-So please make 100% sure that you actually have your ticket (printed, or on a phone / tablet / device that has battery life) and your correct details are on the ticket before hitting the road.
-If not, your ticket won’t be verified and you’ll be screwed – and nobody wants to turn people away when they have Tankwa stars in their eyes.
+Don’t be a muppet – before you hit the road, make sure that you actually have your ticket (printed, or on a phone / tablet / device that has battery life) and your correct details are on the ticket.
+If not, your ticket can’t be verified and you’ll be screwed, in the middle of nowhere – and nobody wants to turn people away when they have Tankwa stars in their eyes.